 Marty has been a counselor at DISL for over twelve years.
 He taught 5th Grade for 18 years and now teaches 3rd - 6th Grade Gifted students at Harrand Creek Elementary in Enterprise, AL. He has a Bachelor’s degree in Political Science from St. Mary’s University of Texas, Master’s degrees in Personnel Management and Elementary Education, and certification as a School Counselor from Troy University.
 The U.S. Army, with assignments around the world, was his home for twenty years.
-Marty is married, with four children, ten grandchildren and three great grandchildren.
+Marty is married, with four children, ten grandchildren, and three great-grandchildren.

-Danie has been coming to the sea lab since she was in middle school when she was a camper, which then lead her to attending the high school Marine Science course.
-Prior to working at DISL, she was a camp counselor for the Girl Scouts of Middle Tennessee where she was a lifeguard, canoe instructor, and unit leader.
-Danie is a recent newly-wed, adopted a new puppy named Mouse in January (St Bernard and Great Pyrenees mix), and has plans to begin substitute-teaching for Rutherford County schools in the fall.
-The sea lab is her second home which she enjoys more every year.
+Danielle “Danie” Boyd-Garrett has been coming to the Dauphin Island Sea Lab since she was a middle school camper, which then led her to attend the high school Marine Science course.
+Prior to working at Dauphin Island Sea Lab, she was a camp counselor for the Girl Scouts of Middle Tennessee where she was a lifeguard, canoe instructor, and unit leader.
+She graduated from Middle Tennessee State University in December 2014 with her Bachelor’s degree.
+She coaches basketball, plays softball in the adult league and is an advisor for different clubs/organization in Murfreesboro, TN.
+Danie is married and has a dog named Mouse (St Bernard and Husky mix).
+The sea lab has become her second home.

 Ashley teaches science at Oneonta High School in Oneonta, AL and has attended numerous workshops at the Sea Lab in the past.
 When not teaching science, Ashley can be found across the state searching for fossils with the Alabama Paleontological Society or exploring Alabama's caves.
 His interest in our past is rooted in his experiences as an undergraduate and graduate student at Livingston University (now the University of West Alabama).

 Lori is excited to be a part of the summer camps at Dauphin Island Sea Lab this year!
-She is married with two boys, and teaches 7th grade life science at Cedar Ridge Middle School.
+She is married with two boys and teaches 7th-grade life science at Cedar Ridge Middle School.
 Her first experience at the Sea Lab was as a student on a field trip with Athens State.
 Since that time, she has come to the Island as often as possible for workshops and training, which have enabled her to share many wonderful experiences with her students.